simonhasan/4cscc-lab-manual/student-book/lessons-micropython/onboard-components/onboard-components-09-sound.md

 The micro:bit sound sensor (microphone) is a built-in sensor that detects sound levels in the surrounding environment.
 This sensor measures the intensity or amplitude of sound waves, allowing the micro:bit to respond to changes in sound levels.

 Using the sound sensor, the micro:bit can detect sound events, such as claps, music, or spoken words, and respond accordingly in programmed applications.
-For example, it can be used to trigger actions, control animations, or display visualizations in response to sound input.
+For example, it can trigger actions, control animations, or display visualizations in response to sound input.

 The micro:bit sound sensor is displayed below: